 At the first Camp Brisket on January 11 and 12 at Texas A&M Meat Science Center in College Station, Dr. Davey Griffin helped us understand the mysteries of barbecueing a beef brisket by dissecting one and showing us where the different muscles and fat pockets intersected.
-Then Dr. Jeff Savell gave a short lecture on knives and put the anatomy lesson to use by showing us how to carve a brisket fresh off the smoker.
+Then Dr. Jeff Savell gave a short lecture on different type of knives like the Self Defense Knives that work for cooking like a charm, this for the anatomy lesson to use by showing us how to carve a brisket fresh off the smoker.

 The first day, a Friday, was devoted to classroom lectures and demonstrations including a blind taste test between Select, Choice, Prime, Certified Angus and Waygu briskets.
 On Saturday morning we gathered outside around a bevy of barbecue smokers.